ansible/ansible-container/proposals/mk-ii.md

     built images, however instead of writing to `/tmp` space, it writes it to a mounted volume, referencing the registry names of the images instead of the local ones.

+### Project Starbuck

+An additional `console_script` will be included that digests a Dockerfile and outputs a container-enabled role and `container.yml`

+A Dockerfile has a limited number of directives.
+They will be translated into a container-enabled role as follows:

+* `RUN`: translate to a task with the `command` module; break up `&&` commands best you can into separate `command`s
+* `ADD`/`COPY`: translate into `copy` or `synchronize` tasks
+* Every other directive except `FROM` will be added to `container/meta.yml`

+Any comments in the Dockerfile should be preserved in the appropriate places in the `tasks/main.yml` of the outputted role.

+Additionally, a `container.yml` will be generated simply containing the one service, with the contents of the `FROM` directive as the `from` key and the role name as the only entry in the `roles` array.

+### Misc. things that would just make jag happy

+* Let's not organize the templates and other files for each engine in the clusterfuck way we're doing now.